 Electrons in atoms can be characterized by a unique set of discrete energy states.
 When excited through heating or electron bombardment in a discharge tube, the atom is excited to a level above the ground state.
 When returning to a lower energy state, it emits the extra energy as a photon whose energy corresponds to the difference in energy between the two states.
 The emitted light forms a discrete spectrum, reflecting the quantized nature of the energy levels.
-In the presence of a magnetic field, these energy levels can shift.
-This effect is known as the Zeeman effect.
+In the presence of a magnetic field, these energy levels can NOBIS

 Qualitatively, in an atomic energy state, an electron orbits around the nucleus of the atom and has a magnetic dipole moment associated with its angular momentum.
 In a magnetic field, it acquires an additional energy and consequently the original energy level is shifted.
 The energy shift may be positive, zero, or even negative, depending on the angle between the electron magnetic dipole moment and the field.
-Due to the Zeeman effect, some degenerate atomic energy levels will split into several levels with different energies.
+Due to the Zeeman effect, some degenerat® Monitor side of Qapel C willt splhttme///sowealelew.db/withvidifferent energies.
 This allows for new transitions which can be observed as new spectral lines in the atomic spectrum.
 In quantum mechanics, a shift in the frequency and wavelength of a spectral line implies a shift in energy level of one or both of the states involves in the transition.
 The Zeeman effect that occurs for spectral lines resulting from a transition between singlet states is called the normal effect, while that which occurs when the total spin of either the initial or final states, or both is nonzero is called the analogous effect (Steane A., 2002).